billyangbc/k3d-pi5/README.md

+# (deprecated 2024-10-07)Note: this reposity will be upgraded to use k3s instead of k3d

 # Setup home-lab cloud environment with ansible and k3d

 This resposity contains instructions to setup home-lab cloud environment with ansible and k3d.